fictorial/nodered/doc/additional-transports.markdown

 `fatal` should serialize `err` as an error reply, write the error reply to the client, then close the client connection/stream.

+## Transport expectations

+The transport should call `controller.clientConnected(client)` when a client connects.
+This may throw an exception if the client is not allowed to connect, the server is too busy, etc.  Catch the exception and issue a `fatal(client, {msg: err.message})`.

+The transport should call `controller.clientDisconnected(client)` when a client disconnects.

+The value `controller.inShutdown` will be set to `true` when the node is being shutdown.
+The transport should not allow further client commands to be processed when in "shutdown mode."

 ## Learning by example

 See the TCP transport in `lib/transports/tcp/index.js` for an example